Former Sex Pistol John Lydon blames immigration for ‘division’ in UK

 Ex-punk rocker has been accused of ‘hypocrisy’ by critics who point out that his own parents were immigrants

-More recently, he has caused controversy with his political stances having previously backed Brexit, Donald Trump and Nigel Farage.
+In recent years he has adopted right-wing political stances including throwing his weight behind Brexit, Donald Trump and Nigel Farage.

+But his remarks sparked a backlash from migrant charities who branded him “an old punk rocker... shamefully choosing to demonise marginalised communities.”

 “They used to be fantastic places when I was a kid,” the 68-year-old told Marr.
 “Mum and dad would drag us off for what felt like hours in a traffic jam, but it was absolutely great, it was working-class people throwing sand at each other… and the environment was economically thriving, I suppose.
 It was vibrant.”

-Now, Lydon alleged, those towns are “full” of “prospective immigrants… which are really illegals [who are] not being cared for properly, but they shouldn’t have been accepted in such vast numbers.
+Now, Lydon claimed, those towns are “full” of “prospective immigrants… which are really illegals [who are] not being cared for properly, but they shouldn’t have been accepted in such vast numbers.

 “It’s created a real animosity in communities,” he continued.
 “The division… when you import so many people with a completely different point of view, they’re not going to adapt to yours, they’re going to stay and bring the problems they’re allegedly escaping from with them.”